Sparky

 Blaze Radio

-Blaze Radio is operated by the Cronkite School and staffed primarily by journalism students who produce news, sports, music and online content for over-the-air and online audiences.
+Blaze Radio is a student media outlet operated independently of the Cronkite School, but staffed primarily by journalism students who produce news, sports, music and online content for over-the-air and online audiences.
 Blaze Radio also is aired outside the Cronkite building through speakers placed along Taylor Mall.

 The student-run radio station offers a way for students to immediately get involved in broadcast journalism and practice their writing, reporting, announcing, social media and production skills.
 In addition, students in the school’s broadcast intermediate reporting classes report and produce newscasts that air on the station throughout the school year.